Audit Trail Frequently Asked Questions

 What is the purpose of the Audit trail?
 This feature tracks activity of system users in a log file.
 The log file is searchable.
 Having this search feature can provide a tool that helps organizations be accountable and transparent.

-How do I turn this feature on?
+How do you turn this feature on?
 You do not need to turn this feature on; it is a built in feature.

 Who can view the audit trail?